|

 typically have two recitals each year, one around the end of November,

 and the other in May.
-These are wonderful evenings, and a chance
+These are wonderful evenings, and a

-to show off a bit.
-Besides giving my students a performing opportunity, I also want it to be entertaining for the audience.
-I typically will bring my group to accompany you.
-The
+giving my students a performing opportunity, I also want it to be

 students are on the concert grand accompanied by a drummer, bass and

 keyboard.
-I keep my recitals under an hour, and they are loaded
+I keep my recitals under an hour, and they are

 with all types of variety.
 My students also get to pick the